 Five things to think about

-It's time to choose your subjects.
+It's time to make your option choices.
 Not sure where to start?

 Ask yourself these 5 questions to help you make your decision:

 Everybody learns in their own way.
 Knowing how you learn best can help you figure out what subjects to choose.
 For example, if you enjoy learning through listening and speaking, you may be suited to learning languages.